jgranlun/jgranlun.github.io/README.md

 ```
 ElementNotInteractableException: Message: Element <input ... type="file"> is not reachable by keyboard
 ```
-This issue is explained in detail [here](https://github.com/mozilla/geckodriver/issues/1173).
-Note that it is Geckodriver specific issue, chromedriver works since it is not (alledgedly) following specifications.
+This was the original issue why I went digging into the issue of how to set custom parameters to the webdriver.
+The issue is explained in detail [here](https://github.com/mozilla/geckodriver/issues/1173).
+Note that it is Geckodriver specific issue, chromedriver works fine, since it is not (alledgedly) following specifications.

+As a workaround you can either:
+- switch to using chromedriver *or*
-So as a workaround you can either switch to using chromedriver, or configure the 'moz:webdriverClick' parameter to be 'False' with Geckodriver.
+- continue using Geckodriver, but configure the 'moz:webdriverClick' parameter to be 'False'

-To do the latter you can use the same code as above,  but this time include also the 'moz:webdriverClick' parameter:
+To do the latter you can use the same code as previously above, but this time include also the 'moz:webdriverClick' parameter:
 ```
 ${ff_capabilities}=    Create Dictionary    moz:webdriverClick    ${False}    marionette    ${True}    acceptInsecureCerts    ${True}    browserName    firefox     moz:firefoxOptions    ${log_settings}
 ```